15110-20 Northwest Freeway

 Built as a Luby's Cafeteria in 1981 (likely branded as "Luby's-Romana Cafeteria") and later renovated in the late 1990s to modern standards (removing the covered drive-up and adding a to-go window, as well as a re-do inside and out), this once was considered one of the restaurant's chain prime locations, being located very close to the corporate headquarters half a mile down.

 When the Luby's closed in summer 2018, it signaled that the wheels were coming off of the parent company.
 The building emerged from the year 2020 much worse for the wear, heavily tagged with graffiti before renovations began.
-Currently, Tim Hortons has signed for the north side of the building (likely will open by year-end) with the other two-thirds still vacant.
+Tim Horton's opened in a third of the building in December 2023.

 Popeyes Louisiana Kitchen / 13445 Northwest Freeway